spatialos/UnrealGDK/docs/content/troubleshooting.md

 **A:** There could be a few different reasons for this.
 The list below provides some of the most common ones, ordered by likelihood:
 1. It's easy to forget to generate the [type bindings](./interop.md) for your replicated Actor.
 Make sure you run the Interop Code Generator and rebuild your project with these type bindings setup.
-1. As per Unreal Engine’s [replication documentation](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors), your Actor needs to be created on the server before it can replicate to the clients.
+1. As per Unreal Engine’s [replication documentation](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors), your Actor needs to be created on the server-worker before it can replicate to the client-workers.
-1. Ensure that your call to `SpawnActor` is happening on your server.
+1. Ensure that your call to `SpawnActor` is happening on your server-worker.
 Validate that the SpatialOS entity that represents your Actor appears in the Inspector.
 If it doesn't, then it's likely that it's not marked up for replication correctly.
 1. Mark your Actor for replication as per [Unreal Engine’s Actor replication documentation](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors).
 You can validate that your Actor is replicated in `USpatialNetDriver::ServerReplicateActors`.
 1. Validate that you receive an `AddEntityOp` for the entity representing your Actor in the `USpatialnteropPipelineBlock` and that your entity is spawned in `USpatialnteropPipelineBlock::CreateEntity`.